 How to calculate the date of Easter

-Having calculated the date of Easter, you will be able to plan your actions in preparation for this holiday in advance.
-In this article, we will consider several issues related to the correct calculation of the date of Easter.
+By calculating the date of Easter, you can plan your preparations for this holiday in advance.
+In this article we will consider several issues regarding the correct calculation of the date of Easter.

 Easter and lunar calendar

 Easter date depends on the lunar and solar calendars.
-Moreover, it is according to the lunar calendar that Easter happens at one specific time, and according to the solar calendar - within 35 days.
-Many people calculate the date of Easter according to special algorithms and tables, since in order to determine the date of Easter according to the lunar and solar calendars, certain knowledge is required.
-It is much easier to compute a date using the simplest mathematical operations.
+Moreover, according to the lunar calendar, Easter occurs at one specific time, and according to the solar calendar, within 35 days.
+Many people calculate the date of Easter using special algorithms and tables, since in order to determine the date of Easter using the lunar and solar calendars, certain knowledge is required.
+It is much easier to calculate the date using simple mathematical operations.

 How to calculate Easter for 2016